EkaterinaVZ/Bot/README.md

  Supports answers to questions about the date, venue and registration scenario:
  - requesting a name;
- - request email
+ - request email;
- - we are talking about successful registration
+ - we are talking about successful registration.
  If the step is not passed, we ask a clarifying question until the step is passed.
  """